The Daily Alta California: California Star

-The Daily Alta California descended from the first newspaper published in the city, Samuel Brannan's California Star, which debuted on January 9, 1847.
-Brannan, who had earlier assisted in publishing several Mormon newspapers in New York, had brought a small press with him when he immigrated to California as part of a group of Mormon settlers in 1846 aboard The Brooklyn.
+The Daily Alta California descended from the first newspaper published in Yerba Buena (as San Francisco was then called), Samuel Brannan's California Star, which debuted on January 9, 1847.
+Brannan, who had earlier assisted in publishing several Mormon newspapers in New York, had brought a small press with him when he immigrated to California aboard the ship Brooklyn in 1846, as the leader of a group of Mormon settlers, the "Brooklyn Saints".

-With Dr. E. B. Jones as editor, the California Star was the city's only newspaper until an older publication, The Californian, moved to Yerba Buena (as San Francisco was then called) from Monterey in mid-1847.
+With Dr. E. B. Jones as editor, the California Star was the city's only newspaper until an older publication, The Californian, moved to Yerba Buena, California from Monterey in mid-1847.
 The city was about to undergo rapid changes as the California gold rush got underway.
 The California Star appeared weekly until June 14, 1848, when it was forced to shut down because its entire staff had departed for the gold fields.
 Its rival newspaper had suspended publication for the same reason on May 29.